o2-qrz/bahes-human-sovereignty-education/README.md

 Thomas Edison attended school for only 3 months—the teacher called him "addled" (mentally retarded) for asking too many questions, disrupting the QRM-silence of the classroom.
 His mother took him home, and through homeschooling, he grew into a macro-engineer who revolutionized the planet's energy sector.
 Abraham Lincoln, George Washington, Mark Twain—all of them are the fruits of pure, bare-metal home pedagogy.

 🏭 2.
 Rockefeller's Factory Firmware (The collapse of sovereignty)

 At the turn of the 19th and 20th centuries, as rapid industrialization began in the US, major industrial titans (the Hegemons) required millions of identical, obedient workers for assembly lines.
 A famous quote from the Rockefeller Foundation of that era states: "We don't want a nation of thinkers, we want a nation of workers."

 How the trap snapped shut: They took the Prussian military school model as their foundation: bells, rows of desks, rigid rote-learning of templates, and the suppression of exploratory activity.
 The state legally banned homeschooling in all states.
 Free children began to be forcibly herded into these stamping factories, clogging their RAM with administrative noise.

 🏹 3.
 The Great Comeback: How Nerds and the Amish breached the wall (1970–1993)

 In the 1970s, legendary educator John Holt and thousands of American families declared war on this matrix.
-A massive movement ignited: Homeschooling and Unschooling (learning through raw interest, without curricula—exactly what we discussed using your son's example).
+A massive movement ignited: Homeschooling and Unschooling (learning through raw interest, without curricula).

 Amish communities went all the way to the US Supreme Court in 1972 (Yoder v.
 Wisconsin) and legally secured their right to pull their children out of public schools after the 8th grade, protecting their Ordnung from sinful noise.